Home

 61

-Artemisia douglasiana is an aromatic shrub in the Asteraceae (Sunflower) family, although plants in this genus don't look like it.
-It is commonly called California Mugwort or Douglas' Sagewort.
-Found in virtually every county of California, this plant has been used as a ceremonial plant in many Native American cultures, for use in treating a minor injury or as a dream potentiator.
-The plant is native to the western United States and into Baja California where it is often found in moist areas suc...
+Mugwort (Artemisia douglasiana) is an aromatic shrub in the Asteraceae (Sunflower) family, although plants in this genus don't look like that would be the case.
+Found in virtually every county of California, this plant has been used as a ceremonial plant in many Native American cultures, for use in treating a minor injury, or as a dream potentiator.
+The plant is native to the western United States and into Baja California, where it is often found in moist areas such as drainages.
+It's often ri...

 >>